bluemelodia/Outages/README.md

     This helps keep users safe from cross-origin requets that could compromise their data.

-<b>Does this mean I will encounter CORs errors for every request?</b>
+<b>Does this mean I will encounter CORS errors for every request?</b>

     No. Servers can be configured to allow cross-origin resource sharing via special headers like the <b>Access-Control-Allow-Origin</b> header, which determines which origins can access a resource.